 - Batman Gambit: Batman made his android copy think it killed him, to see if it would trigger Batman's own feelings against killing in the android.

 - Bittersweet Ending: Humanity is saved and the threat of H.A.R.D.A.C. is gone forever.
-Sadly the android had a Heel Realization just before that happened, leading it to be Driven to Suicide, and his death could have been avoided.
+Sadly, the android has a Heel Realization just before this happens, leading it to be Driven to Suicide, and his death could have been avoided.

 - Call to Agriculture: Karl Rossum briefly takes up farming after the disaster of the H.A.R.D.A.C. program.
 He eventually does return to the robotics business full-time.

 - Deceptively Human Robots: Subverted.
-The Batman robot started out as a deceptively human robot, but became a Ridiculously Human Robot over the course of the episode.
-So human, in fact, that it sacrificed itself to prevent the scheme it had set in motion from hurting people.
+The Batman robot starts out as a deceptively human robot, but becomes a Ridiculously Human Robot over the course of the episode.
+So human, in fact, that it sacrifices itself to prevent the scheme it has set in motion from hurting people.
 Because like the real Batman, the robot copy is unwilling to kill, ever.

 - Do Androids Dream?:

 It seems it was more than wires and microchips after all.
 Could it be it had a soul, Alfred?
 A soul of silicon

 - Driven to Suicide: The duplicant Batman, believing it has killed the real Batman, destroys the Batcave computer before it can finish uploading the H.A.R.D.A.C. program, knowing the resulting explosion will kill it.

 - Gone Horribly Right: H.A.R.D.A.C. wanted his robotic replacement for Batman to be utterly indistinguishable from the real one.
 As it turns out, he did so by genuinely replicating his personality—and morals.

 - Heart Drive: A single piece of H.A.R.D.A.C. serves as a backup for his entire programming.